 James, whose early education had been obtained in the public school at West Point, Alabama, had planned to go to Emory University in Jeorgia.
-However, his new brother-in-law advised him to constitute the university of Texas.
-In 1892, a limit of the school at the University of Texas.
-In 1892, a limit of the school at the University of Texas.
-In 1892, a limit of the school at the school at the University of Texas.
-In 1892, a limit of the school at the school at with El Precio Fijo, the dry goods store, and began preparing for these examinations.
+However, his new brother-in-law advised him to come to austin and attend the University of Texas.
+In 1892, a serior he would be taking entrance examinations, he gave up his job with El Precio Fijo, the dry goods store, and began preparing for these examinations.
 Latin and mathematics proved to be his hardest hurdles.
 But he "made the grade" and entered the University of Texas for the first time in September 1892.
 In June 1895, he was awarded a Bachelor of Literature Degree by the University and in 1897, he received the Bachelor of Law Begree.

 Judge McClendon says he had fun during his years at the University and no one who listens to his account of his experiences there would doubt this.
-He recalls that Congress Avenue WER not paved then and that the street railway system was quite new at that time.
+He recalls that Congress Avenue was not paved then and that the street railway system was quite new at that time.
 The dam was completed in 1893, and it was "wise-cracked" around during 1892 that the people of Austin had practically gone "dam crazy".
 On April 7, 1900 the dam was washed out.
 Judge McClendon has written a historical sketch about the dam which is now being printed and he says the Library may have a copy when it is available.
 He pointed out that Walter Long has written a history of the dam under the title "From Flood to Faucet."